marberi/100days/README.md

 Watched most of part 3 of PyToch developer conference from last year.
 The biggest surprised was that facebook was having their own open source implementation of Alphago zero.

+# Day 38 [2019-02-25]
+Managed to use most of my day on deep learning related material.
+In the evening I focused on writing up a pipeline for estimating the galaxy distances for the full catalogue, using a k-fold method.
+Not terrible difficult, but a bit tedious to write.
+Later I hope to look into PyTorch ignite, or some framework which can simplify this process.
+Hopefully the results looks good enought to be presented tomorrow.